Kometa-Team/Kometa/docs/defaults/show/franchise.md

-# Franchise Language Default Metadata File
+# Franchise Default Metadata File

 The `- pmm: show/franchise` Metadata File is used to  create collections based on popular TV franchises